Be the first to connect to this house!

 Connect to Whitemarsh Hall →

-Completed in 1921, for Edward Townsend Stotesbury (1849-1938) and his second wife Lucretia Roberts (1864-1946).
+Completed in 1921, for Edward Townsend Stotesbury (1849-1938) and his second wife, Eva Roberts (1865-1946).
 Whitemarsh Hall represented the apex of the Gilded Age and was arguably the finest example of grand Palladian architecture in the country.
 Said to be the most expensive house built in Pennsylvania, it contained 147 rooms and covered over 100,000 square feet of living space.
-Whitemarsh was the third largest house ever built in the United States.
+Whitemarsh was the third Largest House ever built in the United States.
 After a visit there, Henry Ford (1863-1947) reflected, "it’s a great experience to see how the rich live;" and, on taking in the view over the gardens the French Prime Minister, Georges Clemenceau (1841-1929), declared it to be America's answer to the Palace of Versailles.
 It's demolition in 1980 is considered to be one of the greatest losses sustained to American architectural history.

 Stotesbury was a self-made banker and financier, first the partner of Anthony Joseph Drexel (1826-1893), and after his death, John Pierpont Morgan (1837-1913).
 The latter once commented that his number two (Stotesbury) knew “more about the details of banking than any other man in the United States".
 He married his second wife, who was better known as Eva, soon after the death of her first husband.
 Whitemarsh Hall was the first of three mansions that the couple would build together, the other two being El Mirasol in Florida and Wingwood House in Maine.